CryptoGing/demo/doc/2_deployment.md

 ```

-### 2. Get a server and set up your DNS
+## 2. Get a server and set up your DNS

 Obtain a domain name and set up 2 DNS records pointing to your server.
-One will be used for the frontend app, and one
-will be used for the backend app.
+One will be used for the frontend app, and one will be used for the backend app.

 Here is an example, assuming your domain name is mydemoapp.com and your server IP is 123.123.123.123.

+**Note:** The domain must support ‘https://’ which is required by the Pi Developer Portal.

 ```DNS
 A   mydemoapp.com           123.123.123.123
 A   backend.mydemoapp.com   123.123.123.123
 ```

+## 2. Pi Developer Portal Setup
+### Option 1: Update Development app within the Developer Portal
+> If you previously registered an app within the Pi Developer Portal and started the Demo app
+> locally, you can update that app registration to deploy the demo app to a server.

+From Pi Browser, navigate to develop.pi and click on the previously registered app
+Click on the App Checklist and complete the below step.

+  - Step 6: Deploy the App to the Production Environment - Add the Production URL

-### 3. Register your app on the developer portal
+### Option 2: Register your app on the Developer Portal
+> If you did not previously start the demo app locally you will need to complete these steps.

 Open `develop.pi` in the Pi Browser, on your mobile phone, and go through the prerequisite steps
 (e.g verifying your email address).

-Two options here:
-- if you already have a development app set up, you can reuse it here (see [the development guide](./development.md))
-- if you're setting things up for the first time, you can create a new app by clicking the "Register An App" button.

 Register an App:
   - Name: The name of your app